Berlusconi's last throw of the dice in Italy election

 “Berlusconi was a poor prime minister but is a very tough campaigner, he never gives up,” said analyst Massimo Franco.

-Italy’s longest-serving prime minister, who has a gift for off-the-cuff humor, has run rings around both the professorial Monti and colorless center-left frontrunner Pier Luigi Bersani in the charisma stakes.
+Italy’s longest-serving prime minister, who has a gift for off-the-cuff humor, has run rings around both the professorial Monti and colorless centre-left frontrunner Pier Luigi Bersani in the charisma stakes.

 However, most pollsters think Berlusconi still lags Bersani and that in the last few days of the campaign the center left may in fact be increasing a gap which stood at around 5 percentage points when a polling blackout began on February 9.